AnooraagB/Project-HealthDataDashboard/README.md

 ## Dataset used

-The dataset used in this project is Fitbit data file obtained from Kaggle, including various health metrics such as:
+The data is stored in a tab-delimited file (fit.txt) and then imported into an SQLite database (healthdashboard.db) for efficient querying and manipulation and the dataset used in this project is a Fitbit data file obtained from Kaggle (https://www.kaggle.com/datasets/devarajv88/fitbit-dataset), including various health metrics such as:
 1. Steps
 2. Mood
 3. Calories burned
 4. Hours of sleep
 5. Activity levels
-The data is stored in a tab-delimited file (fit.txt) and then imported into an SQLite database (healthdashboard.db) for efficient querying and manipulation.

 ## Concepts used